 The securities laws of the United States protect investors from dishonest or incompetent sellers of stocks, bonds, as well as investments in any type of “direct participation program” (which includes limited partnership and limited liability company projects offered by EB-5 regional centers).
-A key aspect of the securities laws of the U.S. is the requirement that brokers, dealers and their representatives, as well as investment advisers and their agents, be registered with the U.S. Securities and Exchange Commission (SEC) and with the appropriate U.S. state securities or “blue sky”1 laws.
-If your regional center advisor is a SEC registered broker/dealer representative (most, currently, are not), you, the investor, are protected by conduct rules for registered representatives mandated by the SEC, state securities laws, and FINRA (Financial Industry Regulatory Authority).
+A key aspect of the securities laws of the U.S. is the requirement that brokers, dealers and their representatives be registered with Financial Industry Regulatory Authority, Inc. (FINRA) and with the appropriate self-regulatory organization and U.S. state securities or “blue sky” laws1.
+If your regional center advisor is a FINRA registered broker/dealer representative, you, the investor, are protected by conduct rules for registered representatives mandated by the SEC, state securities laws, and FINRA (Financial Industry Regulatory Authority).
 Key elements of the supervisory/disciplinary regime are:

 Background Check and Screening of Applicants